-Upon getting my order in 8065 Bagnet only then did I realize that Bagnet is not so uncommon to me as I previously thought.
+It was only until I saw what I ordered did I realize that Bagnet is not so uncommon to me as I previously thought.

 Now I am not here to compare both dish, I am here to talk about 8065 Bagnet.
 Again, another hole in the wall resto that is friendly to the pockets of Filipinos.

-It’s a chique artistic diner found in the university rich area of Manila, thus expect to see students flocking the place.
+It’s a chique artistic diner found in the university belt area of Manila, thus expect to see students flocking the place.

 I ordered their best seller.
 The taste for me was okay, nothing to die for.
 There may be better food places in the metro but then again for my short trip this was the best I could find.

 Location: Leon Guinto St, Malate, Manila, 1004 Metro Manila Store Hours: Monday to Saturday - 11 AM - 11 PM, Sunday - 5 PM - 10 PM

 Food Trip in the Philippines: Destination # 4